daeuniverse/galaxy-collections/collections/general/roles/update/README.md

-# Ansible Collection Rule - daeuniverse.general.update
+# Ansible role - daeuniverse.general.update

 ## Use this role